Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Real data applications

 \subsection{Prediction and selection results}

 We randomly divided the 111 samples into a training set of 83 samples and a test set of 28 samples, and fit the proposed and benchmarking models on the training data.
-The process was repeated for 10 independent replicates, and we utilized these fitted models to calculate the prediction error on the test sets.
-The mean and standard deviation (in parentheses) of the prediction errors for the 10 replicates were $27.34\: (9.63)$ for lasso CLR, $27.52\: (9.67)$ for lasso comp, $25.38\: (10.84)$ for BCGLM, and $24.70\: (10.71)$ for BRACElet.
+The process was repeated for 30 independent replicates, and we utilized these fitted models to calculate the prediction error on the test sets.
+Summary metrics for prediction error and number of variables selected across 30 replicates are presented in Figure \ref{fig:Demmer_combined}, Panel A. Across all methods considered, BRACE consistently achieved the lowest prediction error and selected a stable number of features.
 This sample-splitting approach supports the utility of our proposed method in accurately identifying true patterns of microbiome association, and is consistent with our simulation results in that the proposed method achieves the lowest prediction error across the methods considered.

-To gain further insights into the role of oral microbiome composition in regulating insulin levels, we fit the proposed model on the full data.
-To obtain a final clustering from the sampled cluster labels, we ran SALSO \citep{Dahl2022} for a range of possible cluster numbers.
-As illustrated in Web Figure 1, the value of the expected VI loss decreased up to seven clusters, and plateaued after that.
-We therefore adopted seven clusters to achieve model parsimony.
-We obtained cluster means of -1.64, -0.85, -0.57, 0.05, 0.39, 1.29, and 1.49.
-Next, to achieve variable selection, we filtered out features that contained zero within their 95\% posterior credible intervals.
-Based on these steps, BRACElet identified 38 features grouped into five nonzero clusters, as illustrated in Figure \ref{fig:ForestPlot}.
-It selected species belonging to the phyla Proteobacteria and Bacteroidota to be associated with insulin levels.
-At the genus level, BRACElet identified a number of species belong to \textsl{Prevotella}, \textsl{Tanerella}, and \textsl{Alloprevotella}.